lilliekhogg/clocoss-signoff1/README.md

 - Install the server and its dependancies
 - create N number of Vms
 - once the Vms have been created they will do the following:

-  a. download and install the client software
+- download and install the client software
-  b. run the client using serverip and secretKey
+- run the client using serverip and secretKey
-  c. shut down when the client exits
+- shut down when the client exits

 - The VM will carry out 100 tasks
 - Once the 100 tasks have been completed, the system will
   i.
 Delete client run Vms